 Layla - I could show you incredible things.

 Me - Really??
-More incredible things than toys?
+More incredible things than tricks and toys?

 Layla - Magic, madness, heaven, sin.

 Linus - I love magic!
 Like the magic cool bus?
 Madness?
 Heaven?
 Puppy heaven?
 I don’t want to go there right now.
 Sin?
 We doggies are so innocent I thought...

 Layla - Saw you there and I thought, Oh my God, look at that face, You look like my next mistake.

 Me - I don’t want to be anybody's mistake :(

 Layla - Love’s a game, want to play?